 The Better Son by Katherine Johnson

 In the summer of 1952, Kip and his older brother, Tommy, find the entrance to a cave hidden in the hills above the family farm in the central north of Tasmania.
 The boys take every opportunity to explore their secret place, pushing further and deeper into it, never telling their parents about its existence, always lying about what they have been doing with their spare time.
-It is now 2002 and middle-aged Kip has returned to the Mole Creek cave, from where 50 years ago he ran back to the farm without Tommy.
+It is now 2002, and middle-aged Kip has returned to the Mole Creek cave, from where he ran back to the farm fifty years ago without Tommy.

 Kip rests at the cave mouth and gazes down the hillside to his childhood home, the dairy farm, with its white farmhouse.
 He thinks of his “gentle mother”; the smell of “soap on her skin”; the “crush of her sun-dried cotton dress against his face”; and the feel of her “light brown hair turned prematurely grey”.
 Then he hears the footfall of his father, the town’s “towering war hero”, returning “heavy and hateful” from the milking shed.

 Kip lied to his parents and the police on the day Tommy disappeared.
 He wanted to tell the truth but was afraid to do so.
 And now Kip has returned to the cave to fulfil a promise he made to his mother on her deathbed: find Tommy and bring him home to bury with her.

 Kip has told no one of his decision, not his wife or eleven-year-old son in faraway Holland, nor the farmhand Squid, his boyhood mentor and protector from his violent father, and the only one to whom he’s ever told the truth about that day.